amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 # Binary Tree Transversal

-There are different ways of traversing a Binary Tree depending on the order that the nodes are visited: in-order, pre-order and post-order.
-Also, we can use the
+There are different ways of traversing a Binary Tree, depending on the order that the nodes are visited: in-order, pre-order, and post-order.
+Also, we can use them
 [DFS](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/#Depth-first-search-DFS-Graph-search)
 and
 [BFS](/blog/2018/05/14/Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial/#Breadth-frirst-search-BFS-Graph-search)